56 / sacramento state admission, freshmen california state university, sacramento

 on grades earned in courses taken during the final three years of

-high school that all college preparatory “a-g” subject require-
+high school that all college preparatory a-g subject require-

 ments, and bonus points for approved honors courses (exclud-